The Minkowski content measure for the Liouville quantum gravity metric: Generalization to other sets and fields

-From \cite[Theorem 1.3]{afs-metric-ball}, the GFF $h$ is almost surely determined by the random pointed metric measure space $(\C,0,D_h,\mu_h)$ up to rotation and scaling of the complex plane.
-Therefore, the same is true if we replace $(\C,0,D_h,\mu_h)$ by the pointed metric space $(\C,0,D_h)$. \end{proof}
+As these functions $A_1,A_2,\dots$ satisfy all three bulleted properties stated above, we conclude that $(\C,0,D_h)$ a.s.\ determines $(\C,0,D_h,\mu_h)$.
+The rest of the corollary follows since the pointed metric measure space $(\C,0,D_h,\mu_h)$ a.s.\ determines the field $h$ up to rotation and scaling of the complex plane centered at the origin \cite[Theorem~1.3]{afs-metric-ball}. \end{proof}